5 Reasons To Use Assessments When Coaching

 If you’re using an assessment for hiring, the first thing you need to do is make sure it’s compliant with EEOC and OFCCP hiring laws.
 Next, you want to make sure the assessment provides reliable information and is highly accurate at predicting behavior.

 The Brooks Talent Index is a great place to start.
-It includes the three components discussed in this article:
+It includes the four components discussed in this article:

 Reach out if you have any questions about the Brooks Talent Index or any of our other assessments.
 A member of our team will be happy to work with you to ensure you have the training and assessments you need to achieve your goals.